Marsala Glazed Mushrooms

 Instead of the pinch of thyme you could use Herbes de Provence, or Italian seasoning, or finely chopped tarragon.

 Do you have a favorite way of preparing mushrooms as a side?
 If so, please let us know about it in the comments.

 - 1 pound fresh button or cremini mushrooms, cut into thick slices

 - 4 tablespoons butter

 - Pinch of chopped fresh or dry thyme

-3 Add the Marsala wine to the pan and increase the heat to high.
+3 Add marsala wine: Add the marsala wine to the pan and increase the heat to high.
 Toss to coat the mushrooms well.
 Boil this down vigorously until the Marsala is nearly gone.
 What you will see remaining is the butter in the pan.